January 13, 2020

 Once a prospect has begun a conversation with sales, the sales team will continue to engage with them through meetings, calls and emails.

 As you continue to guide prospects towards buying your offering, follow the mantra “always be helping.”
-Let your prospects dictate both the channels and timeline of your communications and address their needs over selling whenever possible.
+Let your prospects dictate both the channels and timeline of your communications, and address their needs over selling whenever possible.

 Delight

 In order to delight customers in the sales process, make it as easy as possible for prospects to buy from you.
-Empower them with the info they need and create a great buying experience.
+Empower them with the info they require and create a great buying experience.

 Enablement materials like one-sheets and videos can help with this, as they make it easy for your champion to share your company’s value proposition with other stakeholders involved in the buying process.